Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Introduction

 \section{Introduction}

-Teaching robots to manipulate objects the way humans do is a central goal of robotics research.
+\IEEEPARstart{T}{eaching} robots to manipulate objects the way humans do is a central goal of robotics research.
 Two dominant paradigms have emerged: \emph{teleoperation}, where a human operator directly controls the robot in real time, and \emph{imitation learning}, where a policy is trained from recorded demonstrations~\cite{zhao2023act,cadena2025smolvla}.
 Teleoperation provides immediate, interpretable control but traditionally requires expensive hardware such as exoskeletons, leader--follower arm pairs, or VR headsets~\cite{cheng2025opentv,ding2024bunny}.
 Imitation learning can reduce the demonstration burden but demands careful data collection, GPU-based training, and policy evaluation.

+Recent marker-free teleoperation approaches such as AnyTeleop~\cite{qin2023anyteleop} and Dex-Cap~\cite{wang2024dexcap} demonstrate that vision-based hand tracking can replace specialised hardware.
+However, these methods typically require GPU-based pose estimators, multi-camera rigs, or dexterous multi-finger hands.
+No prior work provides a complete, CPU-only analytical retargeting pipeline from a single egocentric RGB-D camera to a low-cost manipulator arm---requiring zero training data, no GPU, and no specialised hardware beyond 3D-printed accessories.

-This work studies how an analytical inverse-kinematics pipeline can bridge these paradigms by converting first-person RGB-D recordings into robot trajectories that can be replayed on hardware and reused as training data for imitation-learning frameworks.
+This work studies how such an analytical inverse-kinematics (IK) pipeline can bridge the teleoperation and imitation-learning paradigms by converting first-person RGB-D recordings into robot trajectories that can be replayed on hardware and reused as training data.
+The pipeline is designed for \emph{offline} trajectory generation rather than real-time control, which enables high-quality trajectory processing without latency constraints.
 Our contributions are:

-\begin{enumerate} \item An end-to-end pipeline from egocentric RGB-D video to single-arm robot trajectory generation via analytical inverse kinematics. \item A sim-to-real transfer workflow using PyBullet for trajectory preview and validation before physical deployment on the SO-ARM101 robot. \item A quantitative comparison of analytical IK retargeting with four VLA policies on a structured pick-and-place benchmark. \item An in-the-wild evaluation in grocery store and pharmacy environments to assess robustness under clutter and occlusion. \end{enumerate}
+\begin{enumerate} \item An end-to-end, CPU-only pipeline from egocentric RGB-D video to single-arm robot trajectory generation via damped-least-squares inverse kinematics, requiring no training data. \item A sim-to-real transfer workflow using PyBullet for trajectory preview and validation before physical deployment on the SO-ARM101 robot. \item A quantitative comparison of analytical IK retargeting with four VLA policies on a structured pick-and-place benchmark, with statistical confidence intervals across three independent runs. \item A comprehensive error analysis including IK solver accuracy (36.4\,mm mean position error), trajectory smoothness (57--68\% jerk reduction from EMA smoothing), and an EMA parameter ablation study. \item An in-the-wild evaluation in grocery store and pharmacy environments to assess robustness under clutter and occlusion. \end{enumerate}

-Across these studies, the IK pipeline reaches 90\% success on the structured benchmark with zero training, while hand occlusion emerges as the main limitation in unstructured scenes.
+Across these studies, the IK pipeline reaches $86.7\% \pm 4.2\%$ success on the structured benchmark with zero training, while hand occlusion emerges as the main limitation in unstructured scenes.